 When planning and executing the works, the Creditor of the Local Road Improvement Project decided to apply only the World Bank's Operational Policy (OP) 4.01. on Environmental Assessment.
-The project was classified as 'Category B', which means that a separate Environmental Management Plan (PMM) is required for each sub-project.
+The project was classified as 'Category B', which means that a separate Environmental and Social Management Plan (ESMP) is required for each sub-project.
 This is in conformity with national procedural requirements, according to which, as part of the detailed design documentation, an environmental compartment must also be prepared.

 Under current legislation, environmental assessment for this type of roads project does not require full detailed impact assessment studies, implementation projects are not subject to examination and approval by the Ministry of Agriculture, Regional Development and Environment.
 In general, the proposed interventions for implementing sub-projects under the Local Road Improvement Project will be limited to the rehabilitation and maintenance of existing rural roads.
 There will be no deviations from existing alignments, with all proposed interventions being planned to the limit of the existing road area.
 Through villages, however, it may be necessary to relocate the fences that are located on the road infrastructure.
-The impact on the environment due to the interventions will in fact be limited and can easily be kept under control due to the implementation of appropriate actions to solve environmental problems (addressing air and water pollution problems, managing construction waste and hazardous materials, protecting the existing vegetation at the edge of the road, solving safety issues on construction site, organizing transport circulation for construction works, therefore, no big impact is expected in relation to the sources of construction materials acquisition.
+The impact on the environment due to the interventions will in fact be limited and can easily be kept under control due to the implementation of appropriate actions to solve environmental problems (addressing air and water pollution problems, managing construction waste and hazardous materials, protecting the existing vegetation at the edge of the road, solving safety issues on construction site, organizing transport circulation for construction materials, etc.).
+An important aspect is the use of existing licensed quarries for the construction works; therefore, no big impact is expected in relation to the sources of construction materials acquisition.

 Overall, environmental hazards related to proposed rehabilitation measures are expected to be of a small to moderate degree, mostly having a local and temporary aspect, depending on the site.
-Environmental and Social Management Framework for the Local Roads Improvement Project does not provide for involuntary relocation or removal.
+The Legal Framework for Environmental and Social Management for the Local Roads Improvement Project does not provide for involuntary relocation or removal.